th-nuernberg/inference-orchestrator/README.md

     ./start.cmd

+    ```

 ## Access Services

-- **Nginx: Access Nginx server at http://localhost:8090 (default configuration).
+- **Nginx**: Access Nginx server at http://localhost:8090 (default configuration).
-    Flask: Flask app is available within the Docker container.
+- **Flask**: Flask app is available within the Docker container.
 Usage

-    Send ML service requests to Nginx, which forwards them to the ML-Service URL and Flask for handling.
+- Send ML service requests to Nginx, which forwards them to the ML-Service URL and Flask for handling.
-    Flask manages the ML services, starting or stopping them as needed.
+- Flask manages the ML services, starting or stopping them as needed.
-    To receive information about all available ML services - http:localhost:8090/info
+- To receive information about all available ML services - http:localhost:8090/info

 ## Configuration

-    docker-compose.yaml: Contains the Docker configuration for Nginx and Flask containers.
+- docker-compose.yaml: Contains the Docker configuration for Nginx and Flask containers.
-    .env_template: Name should be changed to .env.
+- .env_template: Name should be changed to .env.
 Contains some environmental  variables.
-    Flask App: Implement ML service management logic within the Flask application.
+- Flask App: Implement ML service management logic within the Flask application.